jesec/flood/README.md

     * `FLOOD_SECRET`
     * `FLOOD_ENABLE_SSL`

 The docker container includes a volume at `/data`, which is where the database will be located.
 Additionally, you can place your SSL files there, `/data/flood_ssl.key` and `/data/flood_ssl.cert`.
 Set `FLOOD_ENABLE_SSL` to `true` to enable their use if present.
 Additionally, a local rtorrent socket file located at `/data/rtorrent.sock` can be used if `RTORRENT_SOCK` is set to `true`.
+The location of the socket file can be overrided by setting `RTORRENT_SOCK_PATH` to the path of the socket.

 Check out the [Wiki](https://github.com/Flood-UI/flood/wiki/Docker) for more information.